 Wandering Aimlessly – walking, on a bike, hiking, mode of transportation doesn’t matter.

-ThinkHuman CEO Meredith Haberfeld has 15-plus years of experience as a consultant to fast-growth organizations—think Spotify, Goldman Sachs and SoulCycle.
-She’s conducted original research on employee engagement, but she’s best known for her intuitive and transformative work with executives, entrepreneurs and their teams.
+ThinkHuman CEO, Meredith Haberfeld, has 15-plus years of experience as a consultant to fast-growth organizations—think Spotify, Goldman Sachs and SoulCycle.
+She’s conducted original research on employee engagement, and she’s best known for her intuitive and transformative work with executives, entrepreneurs and their teams.
 Meredith teaches at top educational institutions (Pace University, Equinox Fitness, The Esalen Institute and others) and is a frequent expert for media outlets including The New York Times, The Wall Street Journal, BusinessWeek, CNBC, CNN, Forbes and MTV.

-Meredith’s professional journey, though, began with a degree in molecular biochemistry from Reed College.
+Meredith’s professional journey, though, began with a degree in molecular biochemistry from Reed College, where we was elected Phi Beta Kappa.
 It seems an unlikely start for a corporate change agent, until you consider her thesis topic: the impact of stress hormones on the health of brain cells.
 Meredith has long been fascinated with the inner workings of the human brain and how environmental factors can impact performance.
 Or, more importantly: How the right environmental factors can inspire excellence.

 As senior vice president at Paradigm Direct, Meredith managed a team of more than 60 employees and helped grow the firm into a $200 million company.
 The “on-the-court MBA” she earned during those years has been instrumental in Meredith’s consulting work: she understands firsthand clients’ challenges and organizational structure.